 This is especially necessary for square waves where the harmonic components extend too many times the fundamental.
 Having a sufficient bandwidth is needed to capture it properly and also to avoid the square waves to become progressively rounded.

-What this all comes down to is more channels.
+What this all comes down to are more channels.
 The more you have of them, the more points in a circuit you can measure at the same time.
 It is either enough or more, depending on what you need for your oscilloscope to do.
 You can choose from 2, 4, 8, or 16.
 All of which you have to consider below:

 Still, no matter how many channels you choose, they must have good range, linearity, gain accuracy, flatness, and resistance to static discharge.

 In line with the bandwidth, the sample rate should be at least double the bandwidth.
-This is in accordance to the net Nyquist sampling requirement, which is typically at least 2.5 times the bandwidth.
+This is in accordance with the net Nyquist sampling requirement, which is typically at least 2.5 times the bandwidth.
 A fast sample rate can capture waveforms more in detail.
 This means less information you will lose.

 The memory depth simply pertains to the capacity the oscilloscope has to capture more signals under a longer span of time.
 The more time you can capture at the maximum sample rate, the more the sample rate enables you to retain the full bandwidth of the oscilloscope.
-Basically, you need a wider the range of time bases.
+Basically, you need a wider range of time bases.

 The resolution is simply the number of levels at an A to D converter.
 The latest trends in oscilloscope have more than eight bits of resolution.
 Such oscilloscopes are at 2 to the 8th or have 256 levels.
 A ten-bit oscilloscope, furthermore, is at the 2 to the 10th or has 1024 levels.